-It will act as a browser add-on, basically.
+It will act as a browser add-on.
 You can change the preferences to use it with other browsers besides Internet Explorer.
 The client will show a status window showing that you are connected to one of the automatically-selected servers.

 Performance-wise, Ultrasurf was not only good but very good, in terms of speed that is.
 It went ahead and beyond what a VPN can provide.
 There was a drop of 2 Mbps when tests were conducted.

-However, when you think about the fact that this free software is merely just a dumbed-down, almost retarded version of a VPN, with nowhere near as many processes and features, it’s normal for the speeds to be almost identical.
+However, when you think about the fact that this free software is merely just a stripped-down version of a VPN, with nowhere near as many processes and features, it’s normal for the speeds to be better.

 Such high speeds can only mean one thing – that the security protocols aren’t as strong.
 Normally, when you look at the best VPNs on the market, they will never guarantee you identical speeds with and without their client turned on.

-We have no specific information on its encryption protocols or how it works in the first place.
-Rumor has it that Ultrasurf uses TLS/SSL security but then again, that’s just something they’re saying.
+Unfortunately, regarding security we have no specific information on its encryption protocols or how it works in the first place.
+Rumor has it that Ultrasurf uses TLS/SSL security but then again, that could just be something they’re saying.

 Just to put things into perspective, you would be way better off using a free VPN, rather than using Ultrasurf.
 It’s simply incomparable and doesn’t deserve the name of an online security provider.

 It’s merely a proxy, a browser-addon that will only give you a superficial illusion of protection when, in fact, they will even keep logs with your confidential data, traffic, history, and so on.

 If you want top-notch protection that will keep you anonymous, look towards NordVPN, IPVanish, and CyberGhost.
 These three are the very best that the market has to offer.